-TA Office Hours: Each CHM 12901 Graduate Student TA will hold two one-hour office hours each week and each undergraduate TA will hold a one-hour office hour weekly.
+TA Office Hours: Each CHM 12901 graduate student Teaching Assistant (TA) will hold two one-hour office hours each week and each undergraduate TA will hold a one-hour office hour weekly.
 In office hours, any CHM 12901 student can go to get help with chemistry.
-If you are having a problem with some aspect(s) of the course, go first to your graduate instructor (TA).
+If you are having a problem with some aspect(s) of the course, go first to your Teaching Assistant (TA).
 He/she wants to help you and is available for consultation both at specific hours and by appointment.
 Feel free to go to the office hour of another CHM 12901 TA.
 A complete schedule of office hours and their locations is posted on Brightspace.
 If you have any questions about office hours contact Leah Everly (leverly@purdue.edu).

-Professor: You can go to the professor's office hour.
+Professor: You can go to either professors' office hours.
 E-mail addresses and office hour times and locations will be provided on Brightspace.